• Target level of study

 Program

-The Master STPE (Earth and Planetary Sciences, Environment) offers five specific courses:
+The STPE Master's degree (Earth and Planetary Sciences, Environment) offers five specific courses:

-• Coastal Engineering and Reasoned Coastal Development (GCL): a course specializing in the study and quantification of coastal and port hydro-morphodynamic processes, geotechnics and coastal engineering, coastal risk analysis, and coastal resource management (sand, fresh water).
-It trains students for research and for careers in the rational management of the coastline;
+• Coastal Engineering and Coastal Development (GCL): specialized in the study and quantification of coastal and port hydro-morphodynamic processes, geotechnics and coastal engineering, coastal risk analysis, and coastal resource management (sand, freshwater).
+It trains in research and professions in sustainable coastal management;

-• Geological Hazards - Observations, Measurements, Modeling (AG): courses dedicated to the understanding, characterization and management of hazards and associated geological and geodynamic processes (earthquakes, volcanoes, landslides, tsunamis, ...);
+• Geological Hazards – Observations, Measurements, Modelling (GA): courses dedicated to the understanding, characterisation and management of hazards and associated geological and geodynamic processes (earthquakes, volcanoes, landslides, tsunamis, etc.);

-• Exploration and Reservoir Geology (ERG): course dedicated to field geology for georesource exploration and energy transition issues (hydrocarbon and water reservoirs, renewable energy metals and minerals, geothermal energy and geological storage.
+• Exploration and Reservoir Geology (GER): course dedicated to field geology for the exploration of georesources and energy transition issues (hydrocarbon and water reservoirs, metals and minerals of renewable energies, geothermal energy and geological storage).

-• Earth and Water Under Global Change pathway (AWARE): specialized pathway on the impact of global changes on hydrogeological and geological processes, Earth resources and environmental, geological and hydro-climatic risks.
+• Earth and Water Under Global Change (AWARE): specialized course on the impact of global change on hydrogeological and geological processes, the Earth's resources and environmental, geological and hydro-climatic risks.

-A double degree program is offered in partnership with the École des Mines d'Alès, allowing selected students to obtain both a university Master's degree and an engineering degree from Les Mines.
+A double degree program is offered in partnership with the École des Mines d'Alès, allowing the selected students to obtain the degrees of Master of Universities and Mining Engineers.

 Read more